MorganDean464/JT67MOD-Shop/README.md

 # This work is in maintenance for a little while, come back later.

-Furthermore, you are not going to be like this to me again, otherwise you are not a good person as I'll leave you messages for your repository.
-You're a fucking asshole - and trust me I won't release your shitty "stuff"

 # JT67MOD's Shop
 # BANNER IS COMING SOON!
 > Custom weapons project for Sven Co-op